 Level 4.
 Extended Thinking

 Tasks at this level are complicated and cognizance-intensive.
-They require complex reasoning, experimental design, and planning, and may very well go on for an extended period of time.
+They require complex reasoning, experimental design, and planning, and may very well be performed over a period of time.
 Examples include:

 - Based on the data from a unique, complicated experiment given to the student, deduct the fundamental relationship between several controlled variables.